TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 A sign that the IR sensitivity is too low is if the pointer moves in noticeable coarse steps, as if it has a low resolution to it.
 If you have the sensitivity level set to max and you notice this then the IR emitters may not be bright enough.

 A sign that the IR sensitivity is too high is if the pointer jumps around erratically.
 If this happens only while aiming at certain areas of the screen then this is a good indication a reflection is being detected by the camera.
 If the sensitivity is at max, step it down to high or minimum.
 Obviously the best solution is to eliminate the reflective surface.
-Test Mode can help daignose this problem since it will visually display the 4 IR points.
+The Desktop App's Test Mode can help diagnose this problem, since it will visually display the 4 IR points.

 ### Profiles
-The sketch is configured with 4 profiles available.
+The main OpenFIRE builds are configured with 4 calibration profiles available.
 Each profile has its own calibration data, run mode, and IR camera sensitivity settings.
 Each profile can be selected from pause mode by pressing the associated button (A/B/Start/Select), or selecting them via the profiles submenu in simple pause menu.

 ### Software Toggles
 Hardware features can be toggled at runtime, even without hardware switches defined!

 While in pause mode, the toggles are as follows (color indicating what the board's builtin LED lights up with):
-- Button C/Reload + Button A: **Offscreen Button Mode** (White) - For older games that only activate a reload function with a button press, this enables offscreen shots to send a right mouse click instead of a left click.
-If a working motor is installed, it will pulse on and off when enabled.
 - Button C/Reload + Button B: **Rapid Fire Speed** (Magenta) - Sets the speed of the rapid fire (when autofire is enabled) by cycling between three different levels.
 When toggled, the solenoid will fire five times with the selected setting.
 - Left D-Pad: **Rumble Toggle** (Salmon) - Enables/disables the rumble functionality.
 When enabled, the motor will engage for a short period.
 - Right D-Pad: **Solenoid Toggle** (Yellow) - Enables/disables the solenoid force feedback.
 When enabled, the solenoid will engage for a short period.